 1. Clean Your Data

-Yes Lifecycle Marketing data shows that marketers who focus on data hygiene stand to improve their Gmail reputation and inboxing rates the most.
+Yes Marketing data shows that marketers who focus on data hygiene stand to improve their Gmail reputation and inboxing rates the most.
 That could be as simple as reducing the number of times you email inactive subscribers and removing bad addresses from your lists.
 Targeting only the most active subscribers will reduce spam traps and boost your sender reputation.

 2. Target More Aggressively